billsix/cprogrammingbook/doc/01-Intro.rst

 After the <stdio.h> file is included comes a function declaration; it tells the compiler that show_message is a function which takes no arguments and returns no values.
-This demonstrates one of the changes made by the Standard: it is an example of a function prototype, a subject which Chapter 4 discusses in detail.
+This demonstrates one of the changes made by the Standard: it is an example of a function prototype, a subject which :ref:`functions` discusses in detail.
 It isn't always necessary to declare functions in advance — C will use some (old) default rules in such cases—but it is now strongly recommended that you do declare them in advance.
 The distinction between